The Corey and Jay Show

 The Corey and Jay Show is a terrestrial radio program co-hosted by Corey Deitz and Jay Hamilton.
 It was based in Little Rock, Arkansas on 100.3 The Edge, and aired live from 6:00 am to 10:00 am Central, it also aired for about 15 years on various other stations in Little Rock, as well as in Cleveland, St. Louis, and Chicago.
-While the show was broadcast from WRVQ-FM in Richmond, it was awarded "Best Morning Show in Virginia" by the Virginia Association of Broadcasters two years in a row.
+While the show was broadcast from WRVQ-FM in Richmond, it was awarded "Best Morning Show in Virginia" by the Virginia Association of Broadcasters two consecutive years.
 In Little Rock, Corey and Jay were awarded "Best Radio Personalities" by Little Rock Monthly magazine in 2003.
 In 2008, Corey and Jay were announced by the National Association of Broadcasters as finalists for an NAB Marconi Radio Award - Medium Market Personality of the Year.
 Jay was replaced by longtime special guest "Angry Patrick", and the show's name changed to The Corey and Patrick Show.

 The show is a mixture of both topical and oddball news stories, comedy from various sources, and the hosts' personal anecdotes on their lives and commentary on world and local events.
 They were early innovators of incorporating the internet into the show in the late 1990s.
 They were two of the first radio personalities in Little Rock to have a website dedicated to their show, and referred to it many times on air.
 They also encouraged listeners to email them things they found on the internet which they would talk about and mention on their show.
 These came to be known as "Missing Links".
 In addition, the general theme of the show tended to revolve around things the duo found on the internet such as their very popular segment, "Head Up Your Ass Headlines", during which they would read bizarre news stories from around the world gathered from various websites.
 They were even one of the first shows to stream over the internet, although this became more difficult as the legality of playing copyrighted music over the internet eventually came into question.

+It was announced in September 2023 that after more than 25 years on Little Rock radio, Corey Deitz will be retiring at the end of the 2023.